raizen74/aws-sap/README.md

 ## Route 53

+Route 53 Health Checks:

+- Route 53 must be able to establish a TCP connection with the endpoint within 4 seconds.
+In addition, the endpoint must respond with an HTTP status code of 2xx or 3xx within 2 seconds after connecting. **HTTPS health checks don't validate SSL/TLS certificates**, so checks don't fail if a certificate is invalid or expired.
+- If you choose **HTTPS** for the value of `Protocol` in Route53 configuration, an **additional charge applies**.
+- **After you create a Health Check, you can't change the value of** `String matching`.
+If you choose Yes for the value of `String matching`, **an additional charge applies**.
+The search string must appear entirely **within the first 5,120 bytes of the response body**.
+- If you specify the endpoint by **domain name**, Route 53 uses **only IPv4** to send health checks to the endpoint.
+- If you specify a **non-AWS endpoint**, **an additional charge applies**.
+- Charges for a health check apply even when the health check is **disabled**.
+- Route 53 **aggregates** the data from the health checkers, and if more than **18% of health checkers** report that an endpoint is healthy, Route 53 considers it healthy
+- If you're routing traffic to any AWS resources that you can create **alias records** for, don't create health checks for those resources.
+When you create the alias records, you set `Evaluate Target Health` to `Yes` instead.
+- If no records are healthy, Route 53 considers all the records in the group to be healthy and selects one based on the routing policy and on the values that you specify for each record

+If you're creating failover records in a **private hosted zone**, note the following:

+1. **Route 53 health checkers are outside the VPC**.
+To check the health of an endpoint within a VPC by IP address, you must assign a public IP address to an instance in the VPC.
+2. You can create a CloudWatch metric, associate an alarm with the metric, and then create a health check that is based on the data stream for the alarm.

 Route 53 DNS requests and subsequent application traffic routed through CloudFront are inspected inline.
 Always-on monitoring, anomaly detection, and mitigation against common infrastructure DDoS attacks such as SYN/ACK floods, UDP floods, and **reflection attacks are built into both Route 53 and CloudFront**.

 Route 53 is also designed to withstand DNS query floods, which are real DNS requests that can continue for hours and attempt to exhaust DNS server resources.
 Route 53 uses shuffle sharding and anycast striping to spread DNS traffic across edge locations and help protect the availability of the service.